Darko Miličić: Legacy

-As of February 2023, Miličić is the fifth youngest player to have played in the NBA.
-As of February 2023, he is also the youngest foreign player to have played in the NBA, the youngest player to have played in an NBA Finals game, and the youngest NBA champion.
+As of February 2023, Miličić is the fifth youngest player to have played in the NBA, the youngest foreign player to have played in the NBA, the youngest player to have played in an NBA Finals game, and the youngest NBA champion.
 After having been selected with the second overall pick in the 2003 NBA Draft, Miličić failed to play at the level expected of him in the NBA and is known as one of the worst draft choices in the history of the NBA.
 Miličić himself has questioned whether the Pistons made the right move by drafting him.
 The Pistons passed over future NBA stars Carmelo Anthony, Chris Bosh, and Dwyane Wade to select Miličić.
 In June 2011, Mark David Smith of Bleacher Report wrote, "The Pistons missed a huge opportunity when they picked Darko.
 Carmelo, Wade or Bosh could've helped put Detroit over the hump after the 2004 championship season.
 The thought of one of these superstars with that Pistons team is scary; it could've potentially made them one of the best dynasties in all of sports history".